gnolang/gno/docs/concepts/namespaces.md

 # Namespaces

-Namespaces provide users with the capability to publish contracts under their designated namespaces, similar to GitHub's user and organization model.
+Namespaces provide users with the exclusive capability to publish contracts under their designated namespaces, similar to GitHub's user and organization model.

 This feature is currently a work in progress (WIP).
 To learn more about namespaces, please checkout https://github.com/gnolang/gno/issues/1107.